Breeder reactor

-Types of breeder reactor
+Types

 Many types of breeder reactor are possible:

-A 'breeder' is simply a reactor designed for very high neutron economy with an associated conversion rate higher than 1.0.
+A "breeder" is simply a nuclear reactor designed for very high neutron economy with an associated conversion rate higher than 1.0.
 In principle, almost any reactor design could be tweaked to become a breeder.
-For example, the Light Water Reactor, a very heavily moderated thermal design, evolved into the Super Fast Reactor concept, using light water in an extremely low-density supercritical form to increase the neutron economy enough to allow breeding.
+For example, the light-water reactor, a heavily moderated thermal design, evolved into the RMWR concept, using light water in a low-density supercritical form to increase the neutron economy enough to allow breeding.

 Aside from water-cooled, there are many other types of breeder reactor currently envisioned as possible.
 These include molten-salt cooled, gas cooled, and liquid-metal cooled designs in many variations.
 Almost any of these basic design types may be fueled by uranium, plutonium, many minor actinides, or thorium, and they may be designed for many different goals, such as creating more fissile fuel, long-term steady-state operation, or active burning of nuclear wastes.

 Extant reactor designs are sometimes divided into two broad categories based upon their neutron spectrum, which generally separates those designed to use primarily uranium and transuranics from those designed to use thorium and avoid transuranics.
 These designs are: